 What I’m rambling about is the twinning in my mind of literature and imagery.
 I’ve never been fond of watching movies made of books, I had enjoyed reading, for example, Pasternak’s ‘Doctor Zhivago’.
 As hard as I cried reading the novel, I hated watching Omar Sharif’s smoldering brown eyes weep their way through the Russian revolution.
 He was like those gorgeous looking, overly decorated birthday cakes, all sugar, no flavor.
 When I read a book, I see the characters and scenery unfold across an internal movie screen of my own design, which usually clashes vehemently with the vision of Hollywood producers.
 Seeing images when reading occasionally reverses to remembering words when I create an image – as happened when I was working on a photo I call ‘The Foundation’.

 This foundation morphed, after a tangent into blood dripping from stone, into an image, which immediately screamed fingerpost at me, Pears’ Fingerpost, that is.

-Making it this far into the story shows great focus and stamina!
-Should you have further reserves of patience at your disposal, don’t hesitate to examine my current series of pixel alterations at the Photolera Claudinha gallery.
+Making it this far into my story shows great focus and stamina!
+Should you have further reserves of patients at your disposal, don’t hesitate to examine my current series of pixel alterations at the Photolera Claudinha gallery.
 Have fun!